AndreiaCanadas/nft-staking-core/challenge.md

 ---

-## Task 2: Oracle Plugin (Optional)
+## Task 2: Oracle Plugin

-Implement an external plugin.
+Implement an external plugin (Oracle).

-### Time-Based Trading
+### Time-Based Transfer

-NFTs can only be traded during specific hours (e.g., 9AM-5PM UTC).
-Outside these hours, trading is blocked.
+NFTs can only be transferred during specific hours (e.g., 9AM-5PM UTC).
+Outside these hours, transferring is blocked.

 **Requirements:**
-- Create an Oracle Account to save the Approved/Rejected per lifecycle event
+- Create an Oracle Account to store the validation state (Approved/Rejected/Pass) per lifecycle event
+- Create a method that reads the current on-chain time and updates the Transfer validation state accordingly
+- Make the update instruction permissionless and reward the caller for cranking it at the right time
 - Add the Oracle Plugin adapter to your Collection (on creation or later)
-- Write a cron that updates your Oracle account to toggle transfer Approved/Rejected
+- Create a method in your program to transfer the NFT

+**Tips:**
+- The Oracle account should be a static address (PDA)
+- The Oracle plugin should be set to check the lifecycle `Transfer` only and give it `REJECT` capability
+- For the crank reward, store lamports in a vault PDA and only pay out when the update is called close to the open/close boundary
+- The Oracle account should be added as a remaining account on the transfer CPI